Honey Bee Health/Education

-Research Scientist at University of Maryland College Park (UMD).
+Research Scientist at the University of Maryland College Park (UMD).
 Entomology department.
 Dennis vanEngesdorp Lab

-Research on honey bee health focused on pathogenesis of virus infection, host pathogen interactions and identification of new pathogens.
+Research on honey bee health focused on the pathogenesis of virus infection, host-pathogen interactions and identification of new pathogens.
 (2015- 2017)

 Chief Technology Officer (CTO), USA site lead and senior scientist at Forrest Innovations.